-In the first quarter of fiscal year 2018, we early adopted an accounting standards update issued by the Financial Accounting Standards Board, or FASB, in October 2016 related to the recognition of income tax consequences of an intra-entity transfer of an asset other than inventory.
+In the first quarter of fiscal year 2018, we early adopted guidance issued by the Financial Accounting Standards Board, or FASB, in October 2016 related to the recognition of income tax consequences of an intra-entity transfer of an asset other than inventory.
 The standard requires a modified-retrospective transition method by means of a cumulative-effect adjustment as of the beginning of the period in which the guidance is adopted.
-The adoption of this guidance resulted in a decrease in current and long-term prepaid tax expense of \$67 million and \$199 million, respectively, an increase of \$252 million to our accumulated deficit and a decrease of \$14 million to our non-controlling interest.
+The adoption of this guidance resulted in a decrease in current and long-term prepaid tax expense of \$67 million and \$199 million, respectively, an increase of \$252 million to our accumulated deficit and a decrease of \$14 million to our noncontrolling interest.